seed-labs/seed-emulator/examples/B08-Remix-Connection/README.md

 ## A.7 Connect Remix to our network

-This section covers how to use section 3 of remix.
+This section covers how to use section 3 of Remix.
 Navigate to the "Deploy and run transactions" section.
 Find the "environment" dropdown.
 Select "Web3 Provider", a popup will show up.